All Episodes

 Though I kind of like the situation that we have.

-We have a very favorable situation in the US because of that status, but if that did go away even a little bit, then yeah, you see higher interest rates, you see cost of goods rising even more, less access to these sorts of goods.
+But if that did go away even a little bit, then yeah, you see higher interest rates, you see cost of goods rising even more, less Access to these sorts of goods.

-Uh of course that he has to he has to play that hand.
+Of course, he has to play that hand.

-And also that's why we spend so much on military here.
+And also, that's why we spend so much on military here.

-So that's true.
+Yeah, well, that's true.

-We weaponize that.
+We weaponize this.

 Exactly.

-Just to be backed by something which isn't in control of the US.
+Just to be backed by something which isn't in control of the U.S. And you can perfectly see why they would want that, right?

-You know, it's just like okay, well, you control the money printer, you control everything, maybe we can start doing some business outside of that.
+You know, it's just, okay, well, you control the money printer, you control everything.

 Right.